-This term classifies built environments regardless of size, duration of construction or use, which include housing units, infrastructures and facilities that serve the social, or/ and professional and economic needs of their residents.
+Scope note: This term classifies built environments regardless of size, duration of construction or use, which include housing units, infrastructures and facilities that serve the social, or/ and professional and economic needs of their residents.

-Term: Acropolises
+Term: acropolises

 Scope note: The higher and usually fortified sections of ancient Greek cities, typically containing temples and some public buildings and used as places of refuge.
-[AAT, Tern ID 300000700]
+[AAT, Term ID 300000700]

-Term: Hamlets
+Term: hamlets

 Scope note: Small rural centres which contain basic community, education, and religious facilities and which generally do not exceed 250 residents; may also refer to the smallest incorporated units of a municipal government.
-[AAT, Tern ID 300008369]
+[AAT, Term ID 300008369]

-Hierarchy "Physical features"
+Hierarchy top term "physical features" narrower term examples